jgclark/NotePlan-Plugins/jgclark.Tidy/README.md

 ## Installation
 Eventually to be handled by NotePlan.

 But for now, in NotePlan in Preferences > Sync > Advanced, click on 'Open Local Database Folder', and see if there's an existing `Plugins` directory.
 If not create it.
-Then copy the whole `Tidy` folder (not just the contents) to this directory.
+Then copy the whole `jgclark.Tidy` folder (not just the contents) to this directory.

 ## Configuration
+Configuration is done through the `plugin.json` file, as documented in the `config.json` definition file.

-In time there will be a configuration system through the `plugin.json` file.
-But for now, update the relevant variables at the top of the `npTidy.rb` script.
+Also note that for development purposes, there are variables at the top of the script that can be set:

-- `-s` (`--keepschedules`) keep the scheduled (>) dates of completed tasks
-- `TAGS_TO_REMOVE`: list of tags to remove.
-Default ["#waiting","#high"]
+- `read_only`: if set to true, it stops the script from actually writing any changes.
+- `$verbose`: if set to true, then it adds more logging output

+## Testing the plugin
+Use the `tidyTest.sh` script -- see comments embedded in it to set up some test data in some suitable place, or point it to the real NP3 data.
+It calls a series of commands to test out the plugin -- but the output has to be manually checked, until I work out how to automate this.

 ## Running the Plugin
-Invoke the **tidy** command on the current note, by ??
+To invoke the **tidy** command on the current note, by calling

+`npTidy -n `

+To invoke the **tidy** command on all files changed in the last `hours_to_process` hours, call

+`npTidy -a`

 **NB**: NotePlan has several options in the Markdown settings for how to mark a task, including `-`, `- [ ]', `*` and `* [ ]`.
 All are supported by this script.

 ## Future things to think about
+- check > and < date moving
 - Automatic running -- e.g. Tidy all files altered in last 24 hours

 ## Problems?
 Suggestions?